 Day 1: Depart U.S. for Johannesburg, South Africa

-Day 7: Chobe National Park, Botswana Early this morning we journey by motorcoach to spectacular Chobe National Park in nearby Botswana.
-Known for a diverse terrain that attracts an exceptional array of wildlife, Chobe National Park boasts one of the largest concentrations of game in all Africa, including the world’s largest elephant population (some 120,000), as well as zebra, lion, hippo, giraffe, impala, wildebeest, buffalo, and more.
+Day 7: Chobe National Park, Botswana Known for a diverse terrain that attracts an exceptional array of wildlife, Chobe National Park in nearby Botswana boasts one of the largest concentrations of game in all Africa, including the world’s largest elephant population (some 120,000), as well as zebra, lion, hippo, giraffe, impala, wildebeest, buffalo, and more.
 We’re sure to see some of them on today’s full-day excursion to Chobe, where we take a morning game drive and an afternoon game cruise.
 B,L,D

-Day 10: Namib Desert/Sossusvlei We rise with the sun to see the world’s highest crested dunes at Sossusvlei, its red-orange hues constantly changing in the early morning light.
-We enjoy breakfast in the great wide open and have the opportunity to climb the velvet-like sand of Big Mama, as the locals call the largest dune.
-Then we see nearby Sesreim Canyon before returning to our lodge.
+Day 10: Namib Desert/Sossusvlei We rise with the sun to see the world’s highest crested dunes at Sossusvlei, their red-orange hues constantly changing in the early morning light.
+Here we have the opportunity to climb the velvet-like sand of Big Mama, as the locals call the largest dune.
 B,L,D

 Day 14: Cape Town/The Winelands Today we tour The Winelands, South Africa’s renowned wine-growing region just 45 miles east of Cape Town.
 Amidst the beautiful scenery, we visit two wineries for tours, tastings, and lunch.
+We return to Cape Town mid-afternoon; dinner tonight is on our own in this cosmopolitan city.
 B,L

 Day 15: Cape Town/Cape of Good Hope This morning we take a panoramic tour of this beautiful city at the southern tip of Africa and also stop at stunning Hout Bay.
-Then we travel to the Cape of Good Hope Nature Reserve, where we ride a monorail to the summit for stupendous ocean views.
+Then we travel to the Cape of Good Hope Nature Reserve, home to more than 250 species of birds, and where we ride a funicular to the summit for stupendous views of “the meeting of the oceans” (the Atlantic and Indian).
 After a seafood lunch in historic Simons Town we visit Boulders Beach to see a colony of enchanting African Penguins up close.
-Our last stop is Kirstenboch National Botanical Garden.
+Our last stop is acclaimed Kirstenboch National Botanical Garden, nestled against the eastern slopes of Table Mountain.
+The world’s first such garden founded (in 1913) to preserve native flora, today the Kirstenboch cultivates only indigenous plants.
 B,L

-Day 17: Cape Town/Depart for U.S. This afternoon we transfer to the airport for our return flights to the U.S. B
+Day 17: Depart for U.S. We transfer to the airport this morning for our return flights to the U.S. B

 Day 18: Arrive U.S. We arrive in the U.S. today and connect with our flights home.